 For more details, see service command settings.

-systems we strongly recommend using the appropriate
+On systemd systems we strongly recommend using the appropriate

-commands (typically run via sudo
+systemctl commands (typically run via sudo) to ensure

-is informed about the status of the LightDB service.
+systemd is informed about the status of the LightDB service.

-calls, make sure the
+If using sudo for the systemctl calls, make sure the

-specification doesn't require a real tty for the user.
+sudo specification doesn't require a real tty for the user.
 If not set

-will fail to stop the primary.
+this way, ltcluster will fail to stop the primary.

 Check that access from applications is minimalized or preferably blocked completely, so applications are not unexpectedly interrupted.